-5. Access to information requests
+5. Access to Information Requests

 This section is based on a study carried out by Pasquier and Holsen (2009).
-According to the authors, the current praise for access to information (ATI) laws results from a global campaign from journalists, civil society groups and international non-governmental organizations (NGOs).
-A "transparency revolution" has been growing in the last few decades because of two main motivations: the increase of the public bodies' accountability towards their citizens (and possibly generate greater trust in the government) and the empowerment of the citizens, who would make better informed decisions (and possibly participate more in the political process).
+According to the authors, the current praise for ATI legislation results from a global campaign from journalists, civil society groups and international non-governmental organisations (NGOs).
+A "transparency revolution" has been growing in the last few decades because of two main motivations: the increase of the public bodies' accountability towards their citizens (and possibly generate greater trust in government) and the empowerment of the citizens, who would make better informed decisions (and possibly participate more in the political process).